-Shire willing to back $64 billion Takeda bid but market signals doubts
+Shire willing to back $64 billion Takeda bid, market signals doubts

 ($1 = 108.8200 yen)

-Additional reporting by Ben Hirschler in London, Padraic Halpin in Dublin, Miyoung Kim in Singapore and Sam Nussey in Tokyo; Editing by Rosalba O'Brien, Edwina Gibbs and Mark Potter
+Additional reporting by Ben Hirschler in London, Padraic Halpin in Dublin, Miyoung Kim in Singapore and Sam Nussey in Tokyo; Editing by Mark Potter and Jason Neely